Get The Care You Need

 Individuals addicted to alcohol usually spend a lot of time drinking, being sick, or hungover and wanting alcohol so badly they can’t think of anything else.
 They often are not able to complete (or begin) tasks without having a few drinks first.
 Alcoholics commonly have problems with work, school, or family

-When going without alcohol, the individual may experience withdrawal symptoms, such as trouble sleeping, shakiness, restlessness, nausea, sweating, increased heart rate, or hallucinating.
+When going without alcohol, the individual may experience alcohol withdrawal symptoms, such as trouble sleeping, shakiness, restlessness, nausea, sweating, increased heart rate, or hallucinating.

 Signs of An Alcohol Overdose